giaaaa0121/Fourmeme-bot/SECURITY.md

 ## Thank You

 Your help in keeping my fourdotmeme bot resources secure is greatly appreciated!
-Responsible disclosure of security vulnerabilities helps protect our entire school community.
+Responsible disclosure of security vulnerabilities helps protect our entire web3 community.